rexcontrols/REXexamples/0404_ODBC_Database_Connection/0404-03_MySQL_Archive_Export/README.md

 change occurs.
 The significant change can be absolute (TR=off, id=2) or relative to the temperature trend (TR=on, id=1).

-View the archived data in the Watch mode of *RexDraw* or in the *RexView* diagnostic tool.
+View the archived data in the Watch mode of *REXYGEN Studio* or in the *REXYGEN Diagnostics* diagnostic tool.
 Enable the data markers to compare the data intensity of the two approaches.
 The temperature is archived